Increase In Retirement Age (Along With CPF Contributions): What Employers Need To Know

 As Singapore’s population rapidly greys, employers will increasingly see themselves hiring more senior workers.
 The government is also taking proactive steps to ready both employees and employers for such a future.

-Big investments are being made into upskilling the local workforce, with greater attention paid to senior workers.
-Employers should also pre-empt this by implementing senior-friendly workplace policies.
+Big investments are being made into upskilling the local workforce, with greater attention paid to mid-career and senior workers.
+Employers should also pre-empt this by implementing workplace policies that enable older workers to contribute.

 Here are three ways that both employers and employees will feel a direct and instant impact today.